Skip to main content

 A photo montage of Lake Geneva from the 2017 Grand Exhibition in NYC.

-Stern needs to get Cubitis on the order book with authorized dealers if he wants to make payroll in Switzerland without dipping into his own family's assets.
+Stern needs to get Cubitus on the order book with authorized dealers if he wants to make payroll in Switzerland without dipping into his own family's assets.
 Plain and simple.
 Patek authorized dealers, and their sales staff, do not typically operate in the population center of any given country (the population center is the location at the center of where people live in a country).
 In the United States, the population center is Hartville, Missouri, population 594.
 The nearest Patek dealer is 210 miles (338 km) away from Hartville.
 The geographic center of UK is Leicester, I believe, and that is also quite a distance from the Bond Street luxury shopping district in London (105 miles or 169km).

-The point is that Stern's quote is a signal to authorized dealers that in the markets where they operate, away from population centers, and with the clientelle who buy in those markets, ADs need not worry about a negative reaction to Cubitis.
+The point is that Stern's quote is a signal to authorized dealers that in the markets where they operate, away from population centers, and with the clientelle who buy in those markets, ADs need not worry about a negative reaction to Cubitus.
 He didn't use those words, but I think that was his intent.
-And, the whole point of this is to make sure ADs accept their Cubitis deliveries and pay Patek.
+And, the whole point of this is to make sure ADs accept their Cubitus deliveries and pay Patek.

 A Patek Philippe Star Caliber 2000 featuring 21 complications.